clp-research/slurk-bots/dito/ReadMe.md

 Image pairs for the task should be specified one pair per line in the `image_data.csv`.
 The components of a pair are separated by a comma followed by no whitespace.

+#### Versions
+A variant of this bot compatible with slurk v2 can be accessed under the name `cola` in branch `2.0.0`.
+This older version comes with an AMT connector part.